anoma/nspec/docs/tutorial/engines/index.md

 ### Outputs of interactive actions

-Engine instances may require access to "true" randomness[^8] to be able to properly process triggers, and thus we equip engine instances with the possibility to use the mathematical counterpart of $n$-sided dice.
+Engine instances may require access to "true" randomness[^8] to be able to properly process triggers and thus we equip engine instances with the possibility to use the mathematical counterpart of $n$-sided dice.
 Moreover,